 With that in mind, here are we share how to make a lunch box that is low in added sugars and comprised of delicious, nutrient-dense real, whole foods, for the health (and enjoyment) of adults and kids alike!

 When designing a lunch box consider including the following components:

 - fresh vegetables and fruit (incorporated into the main meal and snack)

 1. Main meal

 For the main event, we want food that will fuel us through the remainder of the day.
 Yet often we tuck into foods that make us sleepy!

-What you want for your lunch is a source of good quality protein, healthy fats, and complex carbohydrates, which can look like:
+Choose a source of good quality protein, healthy fats, and complex carbohydrates, which can look like:

 - Sustainably sourced tuna or sardines, avocado and a big leafy green salad with a squeeze of lemon juice and drizzle of olive oil

 - Lentil ‘meatballs’ with a herbed plain yoghurt dipping sauce

 - Egg muffins or frittata with leftover roast veggies, topped with a handful of fresh leafy greens